au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 * UQ Centre for Advanced Imaging
 * The University of Notre Dame Australia

 **Note**: A RAiD minted by a Registration Agency must have a SP associated with an Owner affiliated with that Agency.
+Registration Agencies must register lists of their Service Points with the Registration Authority on a regular basis.

 .. _1.5-identifier.license: